BobTheNerd10/Re-Replanted/README.md

 Note: This project isn't made in ill-will.
 I understand that Replanted's development was insanely rushed and made by an inexperienced team.
 This project is just an attempt to make Replanted more appealing for modders.

 ## Project Structure
-At the moment, this Repository contains two C# projects.
+At the moment, this Repository contains one C# project.
 - Extra-Polish is the project dedicated to fixing all the oversights in the game.
-- PvZ-Logging is just a dev tool to help analyze the game's internals in real time.
-It's only meant for mod developers.

 More C# projects will be added as needed.